Perton: Flora and fauna

 Mammal species found in the area include common noctule, Daubenton's and pipistrelle bats, foxes and badgers.
 Both Perton lakes are great places to spot three species of bats.
 Noctules are often seen flying high above the upper lake at dusk, common pipistrelle just after dark, and Daubenton's bats later in the evening catching insects from the water surface.

 Birds

-These include great spotted woodpecker, green woodpecker, treecreeeper, nuthatch, five tit species, sparrowhawk, buzzard and many finches including chaffinch, greenfinch, goldfinch and bullfinch.
+These include great spotted woodpecker, green woodpecker, treecreeper, nuthatch, five tit species, sparrowhawk, buzzard and many finches including chaffinch, greenfinch, goldfinch and bullfinch.
 In winter large flocks of goldfinches and siskins can be found around the village and in the surrounding countryside there are redwing and fieldfare.
 The woodlands contain many fine trees including oaks and ash.
 In the spring lesser celandine can in found in great profusion along the Penk and other damp places.
 In autumn a wide variety of fungi can be found including puffballs, King Alfred's cakes and collared earthstars.

 The two lakes and the area along the river Penk can hold mallard, tufted duck, mute swan, Canada goose, coot, moorhen, grey wagtail, grey heron and kingfisher.
 In addition occasional visits from pochard, great crested grebe, reed bunting and water rail excite local birdwatchers.